tiangolo/typer-cli/README.md

 **Typer** is a library for building CLIs (Command Line Interface applications).

-**Typer CLI** (this package) is a CLI application that simplifies running simple programs created with **Typer**.
+**Typer CLI** (this package) is a CLI application that simplifies running simple programs created with **Typer** with completion. 🚀

-**Typer CLI**'s main feature is to provide completion in the Terminal for your own small programs built with **Typer**, without you having to create a complete installable Python package with them.
+**Typer CLI**'s main feature is to provide ✨ completion ✨ in the Terminal for your own small programs built with **Typer**, without you having to create a complete installable Python package with them.

 It's probably most useful if you have a small custom Python script using **Typer** (maybe as part of some project), for some small tasks, and it's not complex/important enough to create a whole installable Python package for it (something to be installed with `pip`).